alihamzapk/LivePeople/_datasets/2020-DV1-San Luis Potosí -Bluetooth Normal Event.md

 ---
 schema: default
-title: 2020-DV1-San Luis Potosí -Bluetooth Normal
+title: 2020-DV1-San Luis Potosí -Bluetooth
 organization: Unitn
 notes: This dataset returns whether the device to wirelessly exchange data with other Bluetooth devices.
 It is part of Wenet Diversity 1 data collection, which contains